 Each activity is based on a simple space fact easy enough to understand by preschoolers.

-That’s why it’s important you go through these activities with them at first.
-You can always talk more about each page depending on your child’s interest.
+That’s why it’s important you go through these preschool activities with them first.
+Depending on your child’s interest, you can always talk more about each page.

 And don’t worry if you don’t have all the space facts in place.
 There are many great websites about space for kids I will briefly mention at the end of this post.

 Make the outer space learning binder for preschoolers